 Skincare routine

-Establishing a consistent skincare routine is essential for managing atopic dermatitis.This includes gentle cleansing with mild, fragrance-free cleansers and moisturizing the skin regularly with emollients or moisturizers to keep it hydrated and prevent dryness.
+Establishing a consistent skincare routine is essential for managing atopic dermatitis; therefore, gentle cleansing with mild, fragrance-free cleansers is crucial.
+Moreover, regularly moisturizing with emollients or creams keeps the skin hydrated and prevents dryness.

 Topical calcineurin inhibitors

-In cases where corticosteroids are not suitable or effective, topical calcineurin inhibitors like tacrolimus or pimecrolimus may be prescribed.
-These medications help reduce inflammation and are particularly useful for sensitive areas such as the face or skin folds.
+When corticosteroids are not suitable or effective, doctors may prescribe topical calcineurin inhibitors like tacrolimus or pimecrolimus.
+Moreover, these medications help reduce inflammation and are especially useful for sensitive areas like the face or skin folds.

 Topical corticosteroids